Rice is the perfect choice when you’re really hungry and want to eat 1,896 of something.

 And this Lime Rice, and Bean Bowl is the perfect choice when you want something delicious, filling, slimming, and inexpensive.

 Not all calories are created equal.
 Different foods go through different metabolic pathways in your body and can have vastly different effects on your hormones, metabolism, and satiety and hunger levels.

-This Lime Rice, Bean, and Tofu Bowl is chock full of nutrients that help balance hormones, rev metabolism, and keep you satisfied for hours.
+This Lime Rice, and Beans Bowl is chock full of nutrients that help balance hormones, rev metabolism, and keep you satisfied for hours.
 Just watch those extra pounds just melt away.
 We’re talking loads of fiber, phytonutrients, and antioxidants.
-(For more delicious and slimming recipes, check out my 14-Day Weight Loss Program)
+(For more delicious and slimming recipes, check out my Weight Loss Program)

 Unlike typically diet food (I’m looking at you, lettuce) which leaves you feeling hungry an hour later – (ha!
 Who are we kidding?
-I would be hungry 5 minutes later), this luscious Rice, Bean, and Tofu Bowl is amazingly filling and will leave you satisfied for hours.
+I would be hungry 5 minutes later), this luscious Rice, and Beans Bowl is amazingly filling and will leave you satisfied for hours.

 At just pennies (literally) per serving, you can get much more economical than rice and beans.
 We’re talking cheap.

 This website is brought to you without annoying ads because we can better live healthier lives without the influence of marketing.
 But running a high-traffic site is expensive.
 How can you help?
 If you purchase anything through the affiliate links on my site, your cost is the same, but I receive a small commission.
 Thank you!

 We’ve got perfectly seasoned rice, zippy peppers and onions, delicious black beans, fresh and tangy tomatoes, creamy avocado, aaaaaannnnnnddd ……… the most amazing tofu ever!
 Even if you don’t like tofu, you’ll probably like it prepared this way.
 In fact, truth be told, I might make this dish just so I could eat the tofu.